nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### View the Medical File of a patient: `view`

 View the medical file of the specified patient.
-File must be in either pdf, bmp, jpg, png or gif format
+File must be in either in pdf, bmp, jpg, png or gif format

 Format: `view INDEX {FILE INDEX}`